blue-build/modules/modules/gnome-extensions/README.md

 If you get the error similar to this one (Fly-Pie extension example):
 `GLib.FileError: Failed to open file “/usr/share/gnome-shell/extensions/flypie@schneegans.github.com/schemas/gschemas.compiled”: open() failed: No such file or directory`

-Then please open the issue with the affecting extension, as it's trivial to fix.
+Then please open the issue in BlueBuild Modules GitHub repo with the affecting extension, as it's trivial to fix.
 https://github.com/blue-build/modules/issues/new